charted-dev/charted/README.md

 but misses out on the features:

-- Proper Helm Chart installation,
+- Proper Helm Chart installation and tools like embedded testing,
 - Proper distribution and load balancing,
 - Proper authorization system,
 - Enterprise use cases like chart visualisation.